bhky/opennsfw2/README.md

   - `tf.keras.Model` object.

 ### `predict_image`
-End-to-end pipeline function from the input image file to the predicted NSFW probability.
+End-to-end pipeline function from the input image to the predicted NSFW probability.
 - Parameters:
   - `image_path` (`str`): Path to the input image file.
-    The file format must be supported by Pillow.
+    The image format must be supported by Pillow.
   - `preprocessing`: Same as that in `preprocess_image`.
   - `weights_path`: Same as that in `make_open_nsfw_model`.
 - Return:
   - `nsfw_probability` (`float`): The predicted NSFW probability of the image.

 ### `predict_images`
-End-to-end pipeline function from the input image files to the predicted NSFW probabilities.
+End-to-end pipeline function from the input images to the predicted NSFW probabilities.
 - Parameters:
   - `image_paths` (`Sequence[str]`): List of paths to the input image files.
-    The file format must be supported by Pillow.
+    The image format must be supported by Pillow.
   - `batch_size` (`int`, default `16`): Batch size to be used for model inference.
   - `preprocessing`: Same as that in `preprocess_image`.
   - `weights_path`: Same as that in `make_open_nsfw_model`.